 Autism and Driving

 Many of these capabilities come into play when driving.
 Some, such as getting lost in the details of the road or difficulty recognizing the cues of other drivers, may raise the risk for unsafe driving behaviors.
 Others, such as a vigilance to follow the rules of the road, may promote safer driving behaviors.
 One study suggests that males with ASD may have slower hazard detection times and difficulties recognizing hazards involving people, while another found that teens with higher functioning ASD crashed less frequently than those in the general teen population.

-To determine readiness to drive for their autistic adolescent, families should first schedule a doctor’s appointment to address any concerns, such as communication or cognition issues.
+To determine readiness to drive for their autistic adolescents, families should first schedule a doctor’s appointment to address any concerns, such as communication or cognition issues.
 They may also want to seek the advice of a behavior therapist, an occupational therapist who specializes in driving, or a driver rehabilitation specialist who has training in working with individuals with special needs.
 It’s also important to add driving goals to their adolescent's individualized education plan (IEA) and to follow up with school personnel.

 To help guide families through the learning-to-drive process, parents of autistic adolescents who have supervised their practice driving recommend:

 - Using practice and repetition